okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-set-up-self-service-registration/main/index.md

 title: Set up self-service registration
 ---

+This guide explains how to set up Okta's self-service registration (SSR) functionality with Classic Engine so that you can configure a custom app or the Okta page that allow users to self-register.

+> **Notes:**
+> * This document is only for existing orgs in Okta Classic Engine with self-service registration already enabled.
+New orgs in Classic Engine can't enable this feature.
-> **Note:** This document is only for Classic Engine.
-If you’re using Okta Identity Engine, see [Self-service registration](/docs/guides/oie-embedded-sdk-use-case-self-reg/android/main/).
+> * If you’re using Okta Identity Engine, see [Self-service registration](/docs/guides/oie-embedded-sdk-use-case-self-reg/android/main/).
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.

-This guide explains how to set up Okta's self-service registration (SSR) functionality with Classic Engine so that you can configure a custom app or the Okta page that allow users to self-register.

 ---